gitploy-io/helm-chart/charts/gitploy/README.md

 ## Upgrading Gitploy

-Read the release notes to make sure there are no backward incompatible changes.
+Read the release notes to make sure there are no backward-incompatible changes.
 Make adjustments to your values as needed, then run `helm upgrade`.

 ```console